nextstrain/ncov/docs/src/tutorial/videos.rst

 Video tutorial walkthrough
 **************************

-If you prefer video format to working through this tutorial in the written documentation, check out the videos below.
+If you prefer to learn about the workflow through videos, see the following:

 Running the analysis
 --------------------